JetBrains/ideavim/README.md

 The IdeaVim plugin uses the undo/redo functionality of the IntelliJ platform, so the behaviour of the `u` and `<C-R>` commands may differ from the original Vim.
-Vim compatibility of undo/redo may be improved in the future releases.
+Vim compatibility of undo/redo may be improved in future releases.

 See also [unresolved undo issues](http://youtrack.jetbrains.com/issues/VIM?q=%23Unresolved+Help+topic%3A+u).